aarxshi/ClauseEase-AI/README.md

 ## 1. Overview

-The motivation behind this project is to provide an offline alternative to cloud-based LLM tools for reading and interpreting documents.
-By running **LLaMA 3** through **Ollama**, the application avoids external API calls entirely.
+This project was built to demonstrate how offline LLMs can simplify and interpret legal documents without relying on cloud-based APIs.By running **LLaMA 3** through **Ollama**, the application avoids external API calls entirely.

-The Streamlit interface supports multi-file uploads, instant previews, file-specific actions, and an interactive chat that streams responses incrementally, closely mirroring modern LLM interfaces.
+The Streamlit interface includes multi-file upload support, instant previews, and an interactive chat that streams responses incrementally, offering a smooth LLM-style user experience.

 ## 2. Features